spnda/fastgltf/docs/overview.rst

    #include <fastgltf/core.hpp>
    #include <fastgltf/types.hpp>

-   void load(std::filesystem::path path) {
+   bool load(std::filesystem::path path) {
        // Creates a Parser instance.
 Optimally, you should reuse this across loads, but don't use it
        // across threads.
 To enable extensions, you have to pass them into the parser's constructor. fastgltf::Parser parser;

-       // The GltfDataBuffer class is designed for re-usability of the same JSON string.
-It contains
+       // The GltfDataBuffer class contains static factories which create a buffer for holding the
-       // utility functions to load data from a std::filesystem::path, copy from an existing buffer,
-       // or re-use an already existing allocation.
-Note that it has to outlive the process of every
-       // parsing function you call.
-       fastgltf::GltfDataBuffer data;
-       data.loadFromFile(path);
+       // glTF data.
+These return Expected<GltfDataBuffer>, which can be checked if an error occurs.
+       // The parser accepts any subtype of GltfDataGetter, which defines an interface for reading
+       // chunks of the glTF file for the Parser to handle. fastgltf provides a few predefined classes
+       // which inherit from GltfDataGetter, so choose whichever fits your usecase the best. auto data = fastgltf::GltfDataBuffer::FromPath(path);
+       if (data.error() != fastgltf::Error::None) {
+           // The file couldn't be loaded, or the buffer could not be allocated. return false;
+       }

        // This loads the glTF file into the gltf object and parses the JSON.
        // It automatically detects whether this is a JSON-based or binary glTF.
-       // If you know the type, you can also use loadGltfJson or loadGltfBinary. auto asset = parser.loadGltf(&data, path.parent_path(), fastgltf::Options::None);
+       // If you know the type, you can also use loadGltfJson or loadGltfBinary. auto asset = parser.loadGltf(data.get(), path.parent_path(), fastgltf::Options::None);
        if (auto error = asset.error(); error != fastgltf::Error::None) {
-           // Some error occurred while reading the buffer, parsing the JSON, or validating the data.
+           // Some error occurred while reading the buffer, parsing the JSON, or validating the data. return false;
        }

        // The glTF 2.0 asset is now ready to be used.
 Simply call asset.get(), asset.get_if() or